 There is an interesting way this can play out in a rehearsal.
 Giving creative and positive individual attention in a group setting, albeit scary and intimidating to the one singled out, can be a most efficient teaching tool.
 When positive feedback from a servant teacher is received by the student in front of his/her peers, the door to vulnerability is nudged open for all.
 Community learning develops.
 Understanding develops.
 A willingness to go deeper into the material develops.
 In a way, this helps the student frame their involvement in the learning process by watching a peer go through it.

 This is a layered approach that reaches beyond the academic material that students must learn.
 Music empowers teachers, in a truly unique way, to touch these areas in a student’s life in which great change can take place.
-With this of course comes great responsibility, which many teachers take for granted.
+With this comes great responsibility, which many teachers take for granted or leverage for power.
 Feeling powerful in front of the class or getting easily angered and emotional are dangers to constantly watch for and guard against.
 These types of traps are counter-intuitive to a positive learning environment and are not a part of what it means to be a servant teacher.

 Finally, I believe a teacher should always learn.
 I must not only just ‘change when I need to change’.
 I must seek to grow, and sometimes painfully.
 I must be creative with integrity when there is a roadblock with a student or colleague.
 When I am frustrated with a situation, I must always seek to understand and act, stepping forward in that understanding.

-Fostering a love of learning and a love of music is of course a goal I have as an instructor.
+Fostering a love of learning and a love of music is an ultimate goal I sustain as an instructor.
 This goal includes consistently developing a firm foundation of technique, an understanding of historical contexts, a growing knowledge of repertoire of all styles, and a work ethic to achieve excellence.
 I seem to have always desired to share my love of the mystery of music as well with all people, and what it does when engaged in together as a community.
-I feel like this is a gift that I can share with students and I continue to strive to find better paths and methods.
+I feel like this is a gift that I can uniquely share with students and I continue to strive to find better paths and methods.